Kalim Sharafi: Career

-He co-directed the 1962 film Sonar Kajol along with Zahir Raihan.
+Sharafi co-directed the 1962 film Sonar Kajol along with Zahir Raihan.
 Sharafi was a program director at Pakistan Television Corporation between 1964 and 1967.
 From 1969 and 1972, he was general manager of the Pakistan Gramophone Company Ltd. Sharafi also worked in Bangladesh Textile Mills Corporation between 1974 and 1976.
 He was also the founder principal of the music school Sangeet Bhaban in 1983 in Dhaka, Bangladesh.
 He served as the president of the "Bangladesh Rabindra Sangeet Shilpi Sangstha".

 Family

-Sharafi married Noushaba Khatun and had five children including one son and four daughters.
+Sharafi first married stage actress Kamela Sharafi (née Khatun) in 1949 and got divorced in 1957.
+Later in 1963, he married Noushaba Khatun, a then faculty member at the department of psychology of the University of Dhaka.
+From the two marriages, he had one son and four daughters in total.

 Death

 Sharafi died at his residence on 2 November 2010 at the age of 86.
 He was buried in the Martyred Intellectuals' Graveyard.

 Honors

-Sharafi was awarded Ekushey Padak in 1985 and Shadhinota Padak in 1999.
+Sharafi was awarded Ekushey Padak in 1985 and Independence Day Award in 1999.
 He received the first Rabindra Award 2010 for his contribution in promoting and preserving Rabindra Sangeet.